 Get to know the fertility clinic

-- What type of clinic is it? — There are many different types of fertility clinics, from sole practitioners and small practices (with 2 to 8 member physicians) to larger, full-service practices, to university- or hospital- based clinics.
-No one is inherently better than the other but different sized practices will each have their own pros and cons.
+There are many different types of fertility clinics, from sole practitioners and small practices (with 2 to 8 member physicians) to larger, full-service practices, to university- or hospital-based clinics.
+No one is inherently better than the other but differently sized practices will each have their own pros and cons.

-- Which types of doctor are on staff? — Depending on the type of fertility treatments you need, you’ll want to know which types of doctors are available to you at any clinic.
-These doctors may include reproductive endocrinologists, andrologists, reproductive immunologists
+Depending on the type of fertility treatments you need, you’ll want to know which types of doctors are available to you at any clinic.
+These doctors may include reproductive endocrinologists, andrologists, reproductive immunologists.
+You can learn more about the reproductive doctors you’ll meet at a fertility clinic.

 Understand fertility clinic success rates